openhab/org.openhab.binding.zwave/doc/thermofloor/heatitzrelay_0_0.md

 ### Parameter 8: Time interval for reports sent about input 2.

 Configures the time interval between when sensor reports, input 2.
-Configures the time interval between when sensor reports are transmitted for input 2.

-0 – 8,640 = 0 – 864 seconds.
-Default value is 6 (60 seconds) which will cause a report to be sent every minute.
+<p&gtConfigures the time interval between when sensor reports are transmitted for input 2.</p&gt <p&gt0 – 8,640 = 0 – 864 seconds.
+Default value is 6 (60 seconds) which will cause a report to be sent every minute.  </p&gt
 Values in the range 0 to 8640 may be set.

 The manufacturer defined default value is ```6```.